Gunpey

-Gunpey (グンペイ, Gunpei), often written as Gun Pey or GunPey, is a series of puzzle video games released by Bandai.
-It was originally released for the WonderSwan, and has been ported to WonderSwan Color, PlayStation, Nintendo DS and PlayStation Portable.
-The game was named as a tribute to the developer of the game, Gunpei Yokoi.
-He is known for developing several handheld consoles such as Nintendo's Game Boy, Virtual Boy, and Bandai's Wonderswan system.
-In the series, players move line fragments vertically in a grid in order to make a single branching line connect horizontally from one end to the other.
-The objective of the game depends on the selected game mode.
+Gunpey (グンペイ, Gunpei), often stylized as Gun Pey or GunPey, is a puzzle video game series created by Koto Laboratory and published by Bandai Namco Entertainment.
+The first game in the series, Gunpey, was released as launch title for the WonderSwan in 1999, and has since seen versions published on the WonderSwan Color, PlayStation, arcades, mobile phones, Nintendo DS, PlayStation Portable, iOS, and Android.
+Gameplay consists of moving line fragments vertically in a grid in order to make a single branching line, connected horizontally from one end of the screen to the other.
+The objective often differs depending on the selected game mode.

+The series was named as a tribute to Gunpei Yokoi, known for developing several handheld consoles such as Nintendo's Game Boy, Virtual Boy, and Bandai's WonderSwan.